Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 And incentives scale.

 Big Ag.
 Big Pharma.
 Big Oil.
 Big Tech.
 Big Utility.
 Big Insurance.
 Big Healthcare.
 Big Finance.

 None of these institutions necessarily wake up plotting social collapse.

-But systems organize around profit.

-And profit often rewards dependence.
+But systems organize around profit, and profit often rewards dependence.

 A customer who heals permanently is economically different from one who remains chronically managed.

-A household producing energy is economically different from one permanently dependent on centralized systems.
+A household producing energy behaves differently than one permanently dependent on centralized systems.
 A resilient local food economy behaves differently than monopolized supply chains.

 A healthy, self-organizing community threatens industries dependent on loneliness, scarcity, debt, and outsourcing.